MoneySavingExpert.com homepage

 Samsung

 Samsung sells 'Certified Pre-Owned' phones with a range of handsets with a one-year warranty.
-You can get refurbished handsets on contract directly from the networks, but they don't tend to be great value.
+You can get refurbished Samsung handsets on contract directly from the networks, but they don't tend to be great value.

 Pair your refurb with a top Sim-only deal

 Once you've bought the handset, your best bet is to use our Cheap Mobile Finder to get the best Sim-only deal.
 You can normally get 3GB worth of data (enough for most according to our last usage poll) for under £5/mth.
-For more, see our Cheap Sim-only guide.
+For more, see our top Sim-only deals.
 This is generally the cheapest way to do it, as getting a refurbished phone as part of a contract deal with a Sim can often be more expensive than getting it brand new.

 To make sure the refurbished phone works with your Sim, it's best to buy one that's locked to your network, or – for total flexibility – factory-unlocked.
 Although you can unlock a phone yourself, some providers charge a fee – see our Mobile Unlocking guide for more.